mkbrechtel/patterns/docs/development/design/ddd-reference.md

 Therefore:

 **When you care only about the attributes and logic of an element of the model, classify it as** **a value object.
 Make it express the meaning of the attributes it conveys and give it related** **functionality.
 Treat the value object as immutable.
-Make all operations Side-­‐effect-­‐free** **Functions that don’t depend on any mutable state.
+Make all operations Side-effect-free** **Functions that don’t depend on any mutable state.
 Don’t give a value object any identity** **and avoid the design complexities necessary to maintain entities. **

 ### Domain Events \*